A non-partisan non-profit organization working to make criminal justice

 Richard M. Aborn

-In 1999, Mr. Aborn was commissioned by the Office of the Public Advocate of New York City to conduct an investigation of the New York City Police Department's (NYPD) disciplinary system as well as its response to civilian complaints of misconduct.
-The investigation received extensive media coverage and resulted in numerous recommendations to reduce police misconduct.
-He also investigated NYPD's disciplinary decisions concerning the officers involved in the fatal shooting of Amadou Diallo, an unarmed individual shot 41 times by police, that year.
+Mr. Aborn has played a central role in several campaigns and investigations.
+In 1999, Mr. Aborn was commissioned by New York City to conduct an investigation of the New York City Police Department's (NYPD) disciplinary system, as well as its response to civilian complaints of misconduct.
+This multi-year investigation resulting in numerous recommendations to reduce police misconduct received extensive media coverage and support.
+Mr. Aborn was also commissioned to investigate the NYPD's disciplinary decisions concerning the officers involved in the fatal shooting of Amadou Diallo, an unarmed individual shot 41 times by police.

 Richard Aborn, President